 (Warning: Video contains some graphic images)

-In this video, our surgeons perform male breast reduction surgery on a patient who developed gynecomastia after taking anabolic steroids when he was younger.
+This video shows male breast reduction surgery being performed on a patient who developed gynecomastia after taking anabolic steroids when he was younger.
 The patient is then shown 5 weeks after the procedure.

 Recovery following any surgical procedure varies from patient to patient, but it's important to follow the postoperative instructions provided.
 This will help minimize your discomfort and enhance the healing process.
 Expect some swelling and bruising immediately after the procedure.
 It can take as little as a few weeks to fully resolve, but some residual swelling may persist beyond that timeframe.
 The final results of your procedure may not be completely apparent for 2 or 3 months.